kmrin/RinBot/README.md

 | `/set fortnite-daily-shop-channel` | Sets a text channel on your server for RinBot to send the daily fortnite item shop (Updates everyday at 00:05 UTC) |
 | `/toggle welcome-channel` | Toggles on and off the welcome channel functionality |
 | `/toggle fortnite-daily-shop-channel` | Toggles on and off the fortnite daily shop functionality |
-## NOTE: In order to use the fortnite daily shop function, a user must have a valid fnbr API Key configured on the .env file
+## NOTE: In order to use the fortnite daily shop function, a user must have a valid fnbr API Key configured under "/rinbot/config/config-rinbot.json"

 #### Moderation
 | Command | Description |